tillsteinbach/VWsFriend/README.md

 * Open a browser to configure ioBroker on http://IP-ADDRESS:8081
 * Open a browser to configure grafana on http://IP-ADDRESS:3001 with the user and password you selected

 ## Open improvements
 * Deploy datasource and dashboard as grafana app (allows better control)
 * More dashboards (also for other cars)
 * Also add Homekit configuration to ioBroker

+## Known Issues
+* Does not show the nice picture of the car due to unclear license.
+Need to make a picture on my own when having time

 ## Other
 We Connect© Volkswagen AG